 What to see at Gottweig Abbey

-A Benedictine Abbey with a lofty hilltop setting, the abbey was rebuilt after a devastating fire in the 18th century so much of what you’ll see is Baroque.
-You’ll find a rosy-hued church, a gift shop, restaurant and a museum in the Imperial Apartments.
+A Benedictine Abbey with a lofty hilltop setting, the abbey was rebuilt after a devastating fire in the 18th century, so much of what you’ll see is Baroque.
+You’ll find a rosy-hued church, a gift shop, a restaurant and a museum in the Imperial Apartments.

-One of the highlights of visiting Gottweig Abbey is the imperial staircase.
+One of the highlights of visiting Gottweig Abbey is climbing the Imperial Staircase.
 The largest Baroque staircase in Austria, it’s topped by a ceiling fresco so frothy and blue it’s like glimpsing a celestial vision itself.
 Although – considering the main star is Emperor Charles VI depicted as Apollo riding in his sun chariot – it has a distinctly temporal theme.

 Try the Wine of the Wachau Valley

 After my thorough sell job on the Wachau apricot above, it may seem hard to believe wine could be even more important to the Wachau Valley than apricots, but many would say it is.
 (My husband, for example, who knows nothing about things to do in Krems’ Old Town because he stayed on the ship and had a nap.)